Kingsmill Community

 (757) 870-7129

-All Wareham's Point owners and residents are encouraged to attend monthly PAC meetings.
-The floor is open for all the address the PAC on issues of concern, following the usual committee reports.
-Attending these meetings is your the best opportunity to discuss concerning issues and other PAC-related business.
+All Wareham's Point owners and residents are encouraged to attend PAC meetings.
+The floor is open during homeowner forum for all to address the PAC on issues of concern, usually following the committee reports.
+Attending these meetings is your best opportunity to discuss issues over which you are concerned.

 TYPE DATE TIME LOCATION